zzrough/gs-extensions-drop-down-terminal/README.md

-There is two parts divided by colon: right part is a command, left one is a JSON array.

-It contains human readable name of launcher (maybe some new properties like icon, "open" mode and etc will appear in future).
+There is two parts divided by colon: right part is a command, left one is a JSON array, it contains string with human readable name of launcher (maybe some new properties like icon, "open" mode and etc will appear in future).

+Line started with # interpreted as comment and will be ignored by parser.

 These items displayed as executable actions under special button at right corner.

-Line started with # interpreted as comment and will be ignored by parser.

 ![Shortucts](https://raw.githubusercontent.com/bigbn/gs-extensions-drop-down-terminal/master/shortcuts.png)